David McCormack

+Career

-Early groups
+1986–1989: Early groups

 McCormack grew up in the west Brisbane suburb of Kenmore, Queensland, and attended Ipswich Grammar School.
-He started his musical career as a vocalist and guitarist in Brisbane blues hip hop rock outfit, Who's Gerald?, in 1986, which included school teachers Paul Medew on bass guitar and Glen Donald on keyboards, they recruited Cathy Atthow on drums.
+He started his musical career as a vocalist and guitarist in Brisbane blues hip hop rock outfit, Who's Gerald? in 1986.
+The band included school teachers Paul Medew on bass guitar and Glen Donald on keyboards, and they later recruited Cathy Atthow on drums.
 They released a cassette, Who's Gerald's Greatest Hits in the same year on their own Gerald Corp Records.
-In March 1988 they released a single, "Wrestle Wrestle" and had the track, "Pins and Needles" on that year's Youngblood compilation.
+In March 1988, they released a single, "Wrestle Wrestle" and had the track, "Pins and Needles" on that year's Youngblood compilation.

 Atthow, McCormack and Medew briefly formed Automatic Graphic in 1988 with Scott Younger.

-Custard
+1989–2000, 2009–present: Custard

 In 1989, McCormack and Medew formed Custard Gun with Shane Brunn (later in Hugbubble, Vanlustbader) on drums and James Straker (later in Melniks).
-After a number of performances, Straker left in early 1990, the band was renamed as Custard, and Straker was replaced at year's end by Matthew Strong on guitar.
+After a number of performances, Straker left in early 1990, the band was renamed Custard, and Straker was replaced at year's end by Matthew Strong on guitar.

 Custard existed for about a decade, with a number of different drummers including Gavin Herrenberg, Danny Plant, John Lowry and Glenn Thompson (later of The Go-Betweens).
 The band released five studio albums in the 1990s: Buttercup/Bedford, Wahooti Fandango, Wisenheimer, We Have the Technology and Loverama, a number of EPs and singles and a greatest hits compilation entitled Goodbye Cruel World.
 A DVD video clip compilation called The Spaces by the Side of the Road – A Digital History of Custard was released in 2007.

+Custard reformed for a concert on 10 December 2009, as part of the Queensland Proclamation Day, 150th Anniversary Celebrations.

 Custard released a new album in November 2015, entitled Come Back, All Is Forgiven, which was followed by 2017's The Common Touch.

 The single 'Funky Again' was released in March 2020, ahead of the band's eighth studio album Respect All Lifeforms.

+The single 'Molecules Colliding' was released in August 2024 along with 'Someday' in September 2024.
+In October 2024 the album Suburban Curtains.